 Their TouchFlight system allows for passengers to fly the drone autonomously or manually.
 The 16 rotors allow for redundancy should a motor fail mid-flight.

 They recently hired Paul Beard, CEO of www.uavionix.com to head their development team.
+Recently they were approved for flights in Canada by Transport Canada, an exciting step for manned passenger drone flights!

 The Cormorant is unique in that it targets the emergency and first responder market.
 They have built a passenger drone that will allow for rapid access to disaster areas and the extrication of casualties.